ivanvorobei/SwiftUI/README.md

 ### About

 Examples projects using `SwiftUI` & `Combine`.
 Include Layout, UI, Animations, Gestures, Draw and Data.
-See projects files in `Examples` folder.
+See projects files in `Files` & `Other Projects` folders.
 If you have project, make a pull request or create issue with link to repo.

 Interested in UI and animations in `UIKit`?
 See [awesome-ios-ui](https://github.com/ivanvorobei/awesome-ios-ui) pack with UI elements:

 [![awesome-ios-ui](https://github.com/ivanvorobei/SPPermission/blob/master/Resources/Buttons/Awesome%20iOS%20UI%20-%201.svg)](https://github.com/ivanvorobei/awesome-ios-ui)

-If you like the project, do not forget to `put star ★` and follow me on GitHub:
+If you like the project, do not forget to `put star ★`
+and follow me on GitHub:

 [![https://github.com/ivanvorobei](https://github.com/ivanvorobei/SPPermission/blob/master/Resources/Buttons/Follow%20me%20-%2016.svg)](https://github.com/ivanvorobei)